-To put these yields in perspective, the current national average for 12 and 60 month CDs sit at 0.31% and 0.57% APY, respectively, according to recent FDIC data.
+To put this yield into perspective, the current national average for a money market account and a savings account sit at just 0.61% APY and 0.42% APY, respectively, according to recent FDIC data.

 Compounding and Crediting Interest

 Interest is compounded daily and paid to your account monthly.